 Using the map as the main tool, the steps you should follow is super simple:

-- Use the Time Bar (the colorful bar you see below the map) to set the date you want to photograph the Sunrise.
+- Use the Time Bar (the colorful bar you see below the map) to set the date you want to photograph the golden hour.
 Swipe it to change time.
 Or tap it to access the Calendar.
 Another option is to double tap it to set the current date and time.